WRC

 About the Event

-Grab your pack and gather your camping essentials for the Florida Trail Association (FTA) annual Hike2O/OTL Challenge benefitting the Loxahatchee Chapter.
-The three-day, 2-night backcountry benefit will be held Saturday, February 21, 2026 - Thursday, February 26, 2026, where participants will join trail experts from the Florida Trail Association – Loxahatchee Chapter as they are guided through some of the most iconic ecosystems of South Florida.
+Grab your pack and gather your camping essentials for the Florida Trail Association (FTA) annual OTLHT Fundraising Hike benefiting the Loxahatchee Chapter.
+The three-day, 2-night (or six-day 5-night) backcountry benefit will be held Saturday, February 14, 2026 - Monday, February 16, 2026 (or Thursday, February 19, 2026), where participants will join trail experts from the Florida Trail Association – Loxahatchee Chapter as they are guided through some of the most iconic ecosystems of South Florida.

-Registered participants will meet at the Everglades Youth Conservation Camp (EYCC) before boarding a complimentary shuttle to the trail heads and begin the challenge.
-Two groups of participants will hike approximately 30 miles from the ocean and lake trailheads of the Ocean to Lake Hiking Trail, connecting back at camp to promote the Florida Trail Association vision of a continuous well-maintained, protected network of hiking trails on public lands that highlight the unique natural, scenic, cultural, and historic places in Florida.
-Proceeds and funds raised from the Hike2O event will support the Florida Trail Association .
+Participants registered for the 3-day hike (either direction) will meet at the Hungryland Boardwalk Trail in the J.W.
+Corbett Wildlife Management Area before boarding a complimentary shuttle to the trail heads and begin the hike.
+Hikers completing the entire trail will park at the Jonathan Dickinson State Park (Kimbell Education and Visitor Center) and be shuttled to the Hungryland Boardwalk Trail before continuing to the lakeside trailhead.
+Two groups of participants will hike approximately 30 miles from the ocean and lake trailheads of the Ocean To Lake Hiking Trail, connecting back at Everglades Youth Conservation Camp (EYCC) to have a celebratory meal and share experiences from the trail.
+Proceeds and funds raised from the OTLHT event will support the Florida Trail Association .

-Each Hike2O registrant is REQUIRED to attend the *Virtual* Hike2O Mandatory Orientation Meeting on February xx, 2026 from 6:30pm - 7:30pm.
+Each OTLHT hike registrant is REQUIRED to attend the *Virtual* OTLHT Mandatory Orientation Meeting on February 4, 2026 from 6:30pm - 7:30pm.
 All participants will be responsible for packing and hiking with their own equipment and provisions.
-Please read the Hike2O Trail Conditions & Event Details section before committing to this event.
+Please read the OTLHT Trail Conditions & Event Details section before committing to this event.

 Don’t fall behind the pack!
-Capacity is limited to 48 thru-hikers, virtual registration is unlimited.
+Capacity is limited to 48 total hikers (24 hikers for any section).
 Previous hiking and camping experience are strongly suggested for thru-hikers as there will be minimal trail provision.
 Attendees are required to bring proper equipment as well.
-Registration starts at $195.00.
-Participants must be 18 years or older to register for the Hike2o Challenge. *All proceeds will directly support the Florida Trail Association.
+Participants must be 18 years or older to register for the OTLHT Hike event. *All proceeds will directly support the Florida Trail Association.

 Trail Conditions & Event Details